kapios010/discord-command-types/slash-builder/README.md

-> [!IMPORTANT]
-> This package is still in beta and has missing features.
-And may be broken.

 # */slash command* builder
 A plug-in for discord.js that lets you focus on writing code, and not worry about how you're going to register each and every one, as well as handle them!